JusticeInternational/project-config/docs/kube_notes/bootstrap.md

 We're experimenting with kube for deployment.
 These notes will have commands we're using to set that up.

-TODO: update docs with [aad steps](https://docs.microsoft.com/en-us/azure/aks/azure-ad-integration-cli#create-server-application)
+Some docs on how to add [AAD steps](https://docs.microsoft.com/en-us/azure/aks/azure-ad-integration-cli#create-server-application)

 ## Env Explanation
 - We are setup East US for SA support